Do you need special educational support?

 Contact the faculties here

-Send an e-mail to sps@adm.ku.dk
+Send an email to sps@adm.ku.dk

-If this is your first time booking an appointment:
+If it is your first booking:

 If you have logged in before:

-If you want to cancel an appointment you have booked:
+If you want to cancel an appointment:

 You do not need to book an appointment in advance.
 Just show up.